A user interface is the means of input for your users to perform a task or function on your intranet.

 Keep it simple

 Make sure you keep your interface clear and simple.
 A good user interface will make it obvious how to carry out a particular task or function.
-If your staff can’t understand how to perform a function they will get frustrated and confused.
+If your staff can’t understand how to perform a function they will get frustrated and confused, resulting in less work being completed.

 Be consistent.
 If you provide a clickable button for booking a holiday, make sure that a button is provided to access other similar tasks.
+This should also include making sure it look the same and follows the same branding for similar actions.
 This will help your staff predict the type of action they need to perform when carrying out other tasks.

 One of your key objectives is to reduce the time your employees spend searching for information.
 This means you will need to identify what your user is trying to achieve, what is their end goal?
 A good interface will help staff achieve what they need to do with minimum fuss, fast.

 Having a user interface that is simple, consistent and efficient will make it easy for your staff to perform tasks on their intranet.
-When an interface is user friendly your staff will be able to access what they need quickly, creating a more efficient and productive workforce.
+When an interface is made user friendly, your staff will be able to access what they need quickly, therefore creating a more efficient and productive workforce.